 Diamonds are famed for their exceptional sparkle, claiming a high rating on the refractive index.
-They flaunt mesmerizing dazzle as the light disperses into the colors of the rainbow.
+They flaunt mesmerizing dazzle as the light disperses into the colours of the rainbow.

 Rubies possess an eye-catching sparkle, but they’re much less refractive than diamonds.
 They tend to feature a more subtle and luminous look when they catch the light.

-Rubies are famed for their bold red color.
-Color is the key element in determining the value of a ruby, with bright red and purplish-red stones being the most precious.
+Rubies are famed for their bold red colour.
+Colour is the key element in determining the value of a ruby, with bright red and purplish-red stones being the most precious.

-Tone, hue and saturation are used to categorize the color of a ruby.
-Hue describes the color of the ruby, such as purplish-red, or orangish-red.
-Saturation expresses how vibrant the color is, while tone categorizes how light or dark the ruby is.
+Tone, hue and saturation are used to categorise the colour of a ruby.
+Hue describes the colour of the ruby, such as purplish-red, or orangish-red.
+Saturation expresses how vibrant the colour is, while tone categorizes how light or dark the ruby is.
 Rubies that are very light in tone are classified as pink sapphires.